ahmetus/markdown-modern/SCREENSHOT-GUIDE.md

 - [ ] No UI glitches or artifacts
 - [ ] Optimized file size (< 1MB)
 - [ ] Clear before/after labels

----

-**Ready to take your screenshots!** Follow this guide and you'll have professional, impactful images. 📸✨